 **Objections must be lodged by 22nd June 2018**

-The Witham Valley Park Preservation Group (WVPPG) is a newly-formed group of residents and local business owners who have come together to express concern around, and campaign against, the proposed Animal Rendering Plant at Villa Farm, Norton Disney.
+The Witham Valley Park Preservation Group (WVPPG) are local residents and business owners who have come together to express concern around, and campaign against, the proposed Animal Rendering Plant at Villa Farm, Norton Disney.
 This factory, if built, would affect over 15,000 local villagers.

 As a “Waste” application, the Planning Application for the proposed factory requires submission to Lincolnshire County Council.